temporalio/documentation/docs/cloud/introduction/operating-envelope.md

 ### What is the Concurrent Action limit?

-If the concurrent running count of certain action Commands exceeds 2,000, they will fail.
+If the concurrent running count of certain Action Commands exceeds 2,000, they will fail.
 These commands include:

 - `ScheduleActivityTask`
 - `SignalExternalWorkflowExecution`